ITP does not train people for their first jobs after graduation. We train people for their last jobs.

 We don’t focus on just teaching technical skills — there are cheaper programs for that.
 Instead, we focus on critical thinking, creative exploration, and the ability to learn how to learn.
 We embrace failure — as long as you learn from it.
 ITP is sometimes described as an art school for engineers and at the same time an engineering school for artists.
 Perhaps the best way to describe us is as a Center for the Recently Possible.

 ITP is a two-year program of full-time study leading to the Master of Professional Studies (M.P.S.) degree.
 The degree requires completion of a minimum of 60 graduate credits within a three-tier structure.
-Ours is an experimental undertaking — new classes are regularly added to the curriculum — students joining the program should be prepared to join in the spirit of this experimentation and realize that they are inventing this new field along with their peers and the faculty of ITP.
+ITP is a full-time program and thus students must take 12-18 points per semester to maintain full-time status.
+It is possible to go part-time (below 12 credits) in the last semester to reach the minimum of 60 credits to graduate.

 The department brings together smart, passionate people from different disciplines, provokes them with the skills and conceptual understanding necessary to manipulate new media and then supports the applications students dream up.
 It is sometimes described as an art school for engineers and at the same time an engineering school for artists.